Singapore Sign Language: 1970s

-Lim Chin Heng, a former student under Peng, went to the United States of America (USA) to learn English and their sign system, the American Sign Language (ASL).
+Lim Chin Heng, a former student under Peng, went to the United States of America (USA) to learn English and American Sign Language (ASL).
 While studying, Lim also got to know some of the professors and authors in USA who were developing a sign system to teach English specifically, called Signing Exact English (SEE-II).
-Lim became the first Singaporean to enter Gallaudet University in Washington, D.C, an American university for the deaf.
+Lim became the first Singaporean to enter Gallaudet University in Washington, D.C., an American university for the deaf.
 He graduated in with a degree in Mathematics, returned to Singapore and introduced ASL to the deaf community by 1974.
 Written English was known to be associated with ASL because ASL has seen the fewest generational breaks and was well-transmitted as compared to European counterparts.
 The international deaf community looked up to America as having a strong tradition in protecting their deaf and deaf rights.
 Hence, ASL was adopted to teach English as a medium of instruction to the deaf because it was seen as the best sign language to learn English.

 In 1976, SADeaf invited Frances M. Parsons, then an associate professor at the Gallaudet University to promote Total Communication.
 Total Communication is a philosophy which uses signs, speech, gestures, speech reading, amplification, finger spelling, and/ or other mode of communication to provide linguistic input to deaf children.
 In the same year, Lim also brought back SEE-II to the local deaf community.

 By 1977, the Total Communication approach was fully implemented in SSD.
 Lim also taught basic ASL classes for teachers and eventually ASL was taught to students in SSD.
 By 1978, SEE-II was adopted as the mode of communication and instruction by SADeaf in its affiliated schools, in SSD and Vocational School for the Handicapped (now known as Mountbatten Vocational School).
 However, the sign section of SSD, which used SSL, was phased out in 1983 because there were gradually fewer parents who opted for a Chinese education for their deaf children.

 In 1985, SADeaf joined the World Federation of the Deaf.